SaveliDarhel/EvidencePojistnychUdalosti/README.md

 ## Next-steps

-- Manage one-to-many relationship and improve the rest of functionality (*insurance, insurance incidents*)
+- Manage One-to-many relationship and improve the rest of functionality (*insurance, insurance incidents*)
 - Improve visual style of application (*bootstrap custom styles*)
 - Add roles (*User, Administrator*)
 - Add payment account to every user (example: *insurance can be paid by an employer*)